amrutprabhu/amrutprabhu.github.io/_posts/2021-04-28-apache-airflow-2-0-practical-jump-start.md

 photo-credits : https://unsplash.com/photos/BpEOwR57QEg
 applaud-link: apache-airflow-2-0-practical-jump-start.json
 ---
-I have been mostly coding in Java all my life, and I stumbled upon Apache Airflow and I was keen to know more.

-So in this article, I would like to give you a jump-start tutorial to understand the basic concepts and create a workflow pipeline from scratch.
+In this article, I would like to give you a jump-start tutorial to understand the basic concepts and create a workflow pipeline from scratch.

 So let's get started!